seichewarning/fc2/README.md

       ```bash
       aws configure
      ```
     then get give it the information it asks for.
+Make sure to give it the proper region.